ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The first part is an encoded EAT as follows:

 * MUST have at least one submodule that is a detached submodule digest as defined in {{Detached-Submodule-Digest}}
-* MAY be either CBOR or JSON-encoded and doesn't have to the the same as the encoding of the bundle
+* MAY be either CBOR or JSON-encoded and does not have to the the same as the encoding of the bundle
 * MAY be a CWT, or JWT or some future-defined token type, but MUST NOT be a detached EAT bundle
 * MUST be authenticity and integrity protected